DSCxUQ/notes/1-CLI.md

 The terminal should be pretty easy to find on all operating systems.

-`Terminal` <!-- macOS & many Linux distros
+`Terminal` macOS & many Linux distros

 `Command Line` or `cmd.exe` - Windows

--->Again, this is for UNIX systems, so the use of the command line program on Windows will not be supported here.
+Again, this is for UNIX systems, so the use of the command line program on Windows will not be supported here.
 If you have installed WSL on windows, it should be fairly easily to open a new CLI.
 Check online for more information.

 Upon running the Terminal program, you should be see a window similar to this (don't worry if it's a different colour on macOS):